 Find useful information and analysis on the transportation of agricultural products and the four major modes– trucking, railroads, barges, and ocean vessels– used to move food from farms to our tables and to ports for export to foreign markets.
 Find results of on-going research and analysis presented in issue papers and presentations, as well as additional resources available by mode and commodity.

 Find brief updates as well as comments provided to various regulatory agencies by USDA and AMS, representing the interests of agricultural shippers under the authority of the Agricultural Adjustment Act of 1938, Agricultural Marketing Act of 1946, and International Carriage of Perishable Foodstuffs Act of 1982.

-Find datasets that are used in producing many of the Transportation Services Division’s publications.
+Find datasets that are used in producing many of the Transportation Economics Division’s publications.
 These datasets are now available in Excel format for the transportation of grain, biofuels, and other agricultural products.